cbmarcum/openoffice-lazybones/templates/aoo-addin/README.md

-Apache OpenOffice Calc AddIn project template
+Apache OpenOffice Calc Add-In for Groovy project template
 -----------------------------------------------------

-You have just created a basic Apache OpenOffice Calc AddIn project.
+You have just created a basic Apache OpenOffice Calc Add-In project.
 There is a standard project structure for source code and tests.
 Simply add your source files to `src/main/<groovy or java>`, your test cases to `src/test/<groovy or java>` and then you will be able to build your project